TeacupLion

 Janome MC200E

-I chose Janome because it’s affordable, well made (a Japanese brand), and parts/repair aren’t expensive.
-The hoop size is a bit limited (4×4), but it’s a great starter machine that I’ve had no problems with.
+I chose Janome 500E because it’s affordable, well made (a Japanese brand), and parts/repair aren’t expensive.
 This particular machine is embroidery only.

 USB flash drive